Thunder Scientific Corporation - Humidity Generation and Calibration Equipment NVLAP - Code 200582-0

 Window Chamber Door (WCD) has a 6" x 6" multi pane window for viewing the entire chamber.

-Quad Port Door (QPD) has four ports measuring Ø1.125" (28.5mm) to easily calibrate four instruments at the same time.
+Quad Port Door (LQPD) has four ports measuring Ø1.688" (42 mm) to easily calibrate four instruments at the same time.

 Mobile Utility Cart (CART-12) made to move the Model 1200 generator more easily.

-Air Compressor System (ACS-1200) is an optional air source for the Model 1200 generator.
+Air Compressor System (ACS1210) is an optional air source for the Model 1200 generator.

-Rugged Transportation Case (RTC) Made of hard impact plastic and internal foam padding.
+Rugged Transportation Case (RTC) made of hard impact plastic and internal foam padding.
+It can be utilized with both the 1200 generator and the ACS1210 air compressor system.

 Back to Top